edgedb/edgedb/docs/cli/edgedb_cloud/index.rst

 -----------------------------

-For your production deployment, generate a dedicated secret key for your instance with :ref:`ref_edgedb_cloud_secretkey_create`.
+For your production deployment, generate a dedicated secret key for your instance with :ref:`ref_cli_edgedb_cloud_secretkey_create`.
 Create two environment variables accessible to your production application:

 * ``EDGEDB_SECRET_KEY``- contains the secret key you generated
 * ``EDGEDB_INSTANCE``- the name of your EdgeDB Cloud instance